webdetails/cfr/README.md

 ### Requirements and Compatibility

-This plugin was built and tested against _Pentaho 4.8_, but should be compatible with earlier releases.
+This plugin was built and tested against _Pentaho 5.3_, but should be compatible with earlier releases up to _Pentaho 4.8_.

 As most of the other ctools, it also requires [CDE](http://www.webdetails.pt/ctools/cde.html),